floswald/floswald-site/content/post/covid-2/index.md

 In online courses, the presentation mode is very important.
 There is evidence that the attention span in front of a screen is even shorter than in a classroom, hence we face formidable challenges to the traditional 2 hours frontal teaching format.
 Notice that the need for a full online course only exacerbates those challenges, which exist in normal times as well.

 I have found a simple and low-cost combination of material and tools to be very beneficial for students, [inspired by others](https://twitter.com/lukestein/status/1297306413358866433?s=20).
 In a Zoom-like environment, one has the option to share different input video streams.
 Using the open source [Open Broadcaster Software (OBS)](https://obsproject.com/), a simple green background (clotton cloth or custom green screens) and a little bit of time goes a long way from converting the standard "speaker in a little box" view into a more engaging setup where the teacher sits within the content (can be any part of the screen, so pdf viewers as well as a web browser or a command terminal.)
-For an example see [figure 2](#figure-green).
+For an example see the figure below.

-{{< figure library="true" src="blog-elbow.png" title="Figure 2: In-content view of teacher via OBS and green screen from *Advanced Econometrics* taught at SciencesPo Paris." id="green">}}
+{{< figure library="true" src="blog-elbow.png">}}

 <br>